pennythoughtss/c-/Five_Afternoons_at_Fredrick/README.txt

 power!
 A blackout could be the end of you.

-L to open dev stats
+L to open dev stats (if you're BORING and feel like cheating)

 /// TODO LIST ////